LarsBreuren/meesterproef-1920/README.md

-Hi and welcome to my meesterproof repo
+Hi, and welcome to mai meesterproof repo